summerginger/DataSweeper_Project/README.md

 ## 8. Results of the Analysis

-- The results for Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree for both oversampling techniques are shown in the tables below.
+- The Confusion Matrix and their relative Metrics for each analysis ***(Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree)*** for the oversampling undersampling and combination sampling techniques have been summarized in the tables below:

+- Oversampling results:

 <p align="center">
 <image src ="https://user-images.githubusercontent.com/82583576/134831147-7a95eec3-30c8-4b99-932a-509092693c60.PNG" width="750">